esl/MongooseIM/doc/modules/mod_event_pusher_rabbit.md

 gives a lot of flexibility when binding queues to such an exchange by using `#` and `*` in binding keys.
-But flexibility comes at the cost of performance - imagine a scenario where there are thousands of users and AMQP consumers use bindig keys for particular users which looks like `user_N@host.#`.
+But flexibility comes at the cost of performance - imagine a scenario where there are thousands of users and AMQP consumers use binding keys for particular users which look like `user_N@host.#`.
 In such case RabbitMQ has to go through all the users in order to find out where a message should be sent to.
 This operations is proved to be costly.
-In a load test with 100k users a delay caused by this operation was substantial (about an order of magnitue higher than compared to a load test with 60k users).
+In a load test with 100k users a delay caused by this operation was substantial (about an order of magnitude higher than compared to a load test with 60k users).

-If perfromance is a top priority go for `direct` exchanges.
+If performance is a top priority go for `direct` exchanges.
 Using this type of exchanges is proved to work efficiently with 100k users.
-Keep in mind it gives up flexibility over perfromance.
+Keep in mind it gives up flexibility over performance.

 ### Publisher confirms